Waterfront Streetcar: History

 The original city streetcar system in Seattle ceased operations in April 1941 and was replaced with a network of electric trolleybuses and motor buses.
 City councilman George Benson first proposed the idea of building a streetcar line along the Seattle waterfront in 1974, a year after he was elected to the council, to be operational in time for the national Bicentennial on July 4, 1976.
 The line would use vintage streetcars, and the goal was to create an attraction that would bring tourists and local residents to the waterfront, to help rejuvenate the area, which had already begun a slow transition from a purely industrial district to one with shops and cultural attractions such as the (then-planned, later built) Seattle Aquarium.
 Eventually, the proposal garnered enough support from the public and Benson's fellow council members that funds were allocated for an engineering and design study, ultimately leading to the approval of the project.
+Some of the funding in the project's final stage came from a temporary Local Improvement District, a special taxing district in which businesses within its boundaries would agree to pay an extra tax for a specific benefit—in this instance the streetcar service.
+After lobbying by Benson and others, the state legislature approved granting such tax authority in 1981.
+"More than 70 percent" of the affected business owners endorsed taxing themselves to provide an estimated $1 million to fund completion of the streetcar project.